Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Okay.

-The Night Stalker, Jeffrey Dahmer, um, the Unibomber, Ted Bundy, John Wayne Gacy, like all the serial killers you guys love.
+The Night Stalker, Jeffrey Dahmer, the Unibomber, Ted Bundy, John Wayne Gacy, like all the serial killers you guys love.

 I already covered them pretty much.

-I'm gonna do Samuel Little next.
+I'm going to do Samuel Little next.

 And I did 9-11.